rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

      - **Monitor data exfiltration**: Set up alerts for commands that involve compressing or transferring files, especially when network tools like `nc`, `curl`, or `scp` are used.
      - **Watch for unusual outbound traffic**: Identify large or unexpected data transfers from Ansible-managed nodes to external IP addresses.

-### General SIEM Rules to Implement:
-- **Monitor Ansible logs**: Regularly review Ansible logs for unusual activity, such as unexpected playbook executions, ad-hoc commands, or module usage.
-- **Alert on high-risk module usage**: Pay attention to the use of modules like `shell`, `command`, `copy`, `user`, and `lineinfile`, especially when used in ways that could indicate malicious activity.
-- **Track privilege escalation**: Set up alerts for actions that involve privilege changes or the use of sudo/root privileges, particularly those initiated by Ansible.
-- **Monitor for new files or directories**: Watch for the creation of new files or directories, especially in system-critical or uncommon locations.

-By implementing these SIEM rules, you can improve your chances of detecting and mitigating potential malicious activity conducted through Ansible.

 ### **Exploiting Playbooks**